-When designing an herb garden there are many different approaches you can take.
-Herbs can be planted in a formal garden interspersed with flowers, trees, and shrubs or in theme gardens.
+When planning a new herb garden there are many different approaches you can take.
+Herbs can be planted in a formal garden interspersed with flowers, trees and shrubs or in theme gardens.
 You can also just plant a patch outside your kitchen door for cooking purposes.
 Use whatever works best for you and your particular needs.

 Plant herbs in large clay pots to create the classic look of a French culinary garden.
 Be sure to use plenty of basil, thyme, marjoram, lavender, summer savory, rosemary, sage and fennel.
 Herbs can be grown by themselves or in groupings, depending upon your preference.
-Visit the American Botanical Council for more on culinary gardens.
+Visit the Iowa State University Extension for more on culinary gardens.

 To keep your garden looking great throughout the growing season, consider interspersing your herbs with flowers, shrubs and other plants.
 That way, something will always be blooming and your garden will continue to impress, even while other plants have passed their prime.

 Many herbs are used as companion plants in vegetable and flower gardens.
 Companion planting is based on the belief that certain plants, when grown near each other, are mutually beneficial.
-For example, basil attracts honeybees, which are needed to pollinate tomatoes.
+For example, basil attracts honeybees which are needed to pollinate tomatoes.
 Garlic is known to deter many garden pests and may even contribute to the flowering of some plants.
 Chives are often grown as a border around rose gardens to prevent black spot.
 Many herbs (dill, yarrow, rosemary, coriander) will also provide a desirable habitat for beneficial insects — predatory and parasitic insects that help to keep pest populations under control.
-Read more about companion planting with herbs here.

 If the lists of compatible plants at various sites online leave you dizzy, you can instead focus on our relatively short list of basic principles here: